Baracoa, Cuba: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and L. Make sure to pick the necessary kind.
-Many adapters currently being sold are simply plugs and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A, B, C and L. Take care to find the right type.
+Most adapters currently sold are just plug changers and expect your devices to adjust the voltage themselves.
 If your electronics can't do that they could burn up.
-This one should be appropriate for most countries.
+This one should work in most areas.

 • Travel neck pillow